 Degree completion programs

 Degree completion programs are designed for adult learners who are working full-time.
-Classes meet once a week in evening hours; each class is normally 7 weeks long.
-Graduates must earn a total of 120 semester hours with a 2.0 grade point average for courses completed at Goshen College.
-Admission and registration processes are completed through the Office of Graduate and Continuing Studies.
+Classes typically meet once a week in evening hours or online; each class is normally 7 weeks long.
+Graduates must earn a total of 120 credit hours with a 2.0 grade point average for courses completed at Goshen College.
+Admission and registration processes are completed through the Admissions Office.

 Social Work prerequisites